PJbesnard/Deep-Learning-Super-Resolution-Image/README.txt

 /!\ IMPORTANT /!\
-To launch the project easyly you should import the collab notebooks in google collaboratory website at : colab.research.google.com/ and change the runtime mode to GPU.
+To launch the project easily you should import the collab notebooks in google collaboratory website at : colab.research.google.com/ and change the runtime mode to GPU.